 - The importance of carrying out basic and enhanced first aid in a safe and sound manner, in accordance with the legislative requirements of their geographical location and according to European Resuscitation Council (ERC) and American Heart Association (AHA) guidelines.

-- Identifying and explaining normal function, normal signs and symptoms of serious and minor injuries and illness related to the human body.
+- Identifying and explaining normal function and normal vital signs.
+Identify signs, functions and symptoms of serious and minor injuries and illness related to the human body.

 - Demonstrating understanding and correct order of management in an emergency situation in a Wind Turbine Generator (WTG) environment.

-- Delivering immediate enhanced first aid to stabilise the casualty:
+- Delivering immediate basic and enhanced first aid to stabilise the casualty:

 - Stopping life-threatening bleeding